Keepsake

 350+ curated questions covering a wide range of life topics

-Weekly cadence creates gentle accountability
+Weekly cadence creates gentle accountability for the storyteller

 Simple email reply workflow requires no tech skills